 The first film ever created with an accompanying soundtrack was William Dickson’s test project on Thomas Edison’s latest invention – The Edison Kinetophone.

-The Kinetophone was a combination of Thomas Edison’s single-viewer movie player The Kinetoscope with his wax cylinder phonograph.
+The Kinetophone was a combination of Thomas Edison’s single-viewer movie player and The Kinetoscope with his wax cylinder phonograph.

 If you were one of the lucky few to witness it in late 1894 or early 1895, this is what you would have seen.

-The complex plot structure, lack of true character development, and sub-standard special effects left audiences and critics unimpressed 🙂
+The complex plot structure, lack of true character development, and sub-standard special effects left audiences and critics unimpressed.

 The Kinetophone’s drawback of only being viewable by one person at a time, combined with advancements in projection technology making movie viewing into a group experience, resulted in the Kinetophone being superseded before it could gain widespread (or any) popularity.